MinhKhangTran/next-mongo-vok-app/README.md

    - Mobile Responsive✅
 4. Create Components from the frontend to call this functions
    - fetch voks on the homepage (getStaticProps)✅
-   - use react-hook-forms for creating new voks
+   - use react-hook-forms for creating new voks✅
-   - create Icons to delete and update
+   - create Icons to delete and update✅
-   - use react-hook-forms for updating an old vok => get voks data in form
+   - use react-hook-forms for updating an old vok => get voks data in form✅
 5. Add support for user auth with nextAuth
    - create a auth0 app as auth system
    - redirect unlogged user to homepage